How to Add Signer Input Fields

-Next, you can edit the field’s options for placeholder (think of it as the “prompt” for your user to fill in the input field), choose if you’d like to require the signer to fill in the field (or they can’t sign the document) and choose a border option.
+You can edit the field’s options to add a placeholder (think of it as the “prompt” for your user to fill in the input field), choose if you’d like to require the signer to fill in the field (or they can’t sign the document), and choose a border option.

 Lastly, you can click the advanced settings and define the width of the field.

-When your signers receive the document, they will have access to fill in the fields they have been assigned.
-They can also hover over the other signer’s fields to see who is assigned to them.
+When your signers receive the document, they will be able to fill in the fields they have been assigned.
+They can also hover over the other fields to see who they are assigned to.